fig/simple_budget/videos/script.md

 Next, just as an example this time... in the future I will just routinely get rid of them without comment, in most places, ruby does not need the parenthesis... and reading the code is a lot easier without them...

+Lets make the idea of registering members a little clearer